brian-bk/fyoo/README.rst

 .. note::

-    `Pipenv <https://pipenv-fork.readthedocs.io>`_ is the best deterministic dependency tool for adding Fyoo to containers at build time.
+    `Pipenv <https://pipenv-fork.readthedocs.io>`_ is the best deterministic dependency tool for writing applications.

 Fyoo provides two main features for those using the Fyoo CLI:

 * Consistent templating
-* Consistent resource configuration
+* Easy resource configuration

 Templated Arguments
 +++++++++++++++++++

 The simplest flow (subparser) built in is ``hello``, which has an optional argument for the message.
-All arguments on the flow are templated, if they are strings.
+All arguments on every flow are templated, assuming the argument type is a string.

 .. code-block:: bash